boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 : Options are mapped to bits according to their option numbers.
 UDP option Kind 0 corresponds to the least-significant bit in the udpOptions IE while Kind 255 corresponds to the most-significant bit of the IE. A bit is set to 1 if the corresponding safe UDP option is observed in the Flow.
 The bit is set to 0 if the option is not observed in the Flow.
- : Most-significant bit 192-255 MUST be set to 0.
+ : The first 64 most-significant bits MUST be set to 0.

 Abstract Data Type:
 :  unsigned256